Chapter 18 E-cigarettes and other alternative nicotine products

 18C.4 Chemicals in oral nicotine products

 Oral nicotine products deliver nicotine to a person via sucking, chewing, or holding the product in the mouth.
 They include nicotine pouches, gum, gummies (sugar-coated lollies), discs (chewable tablets) and toothpicks (see Section 12C.1.1).
-This section describes the chemicals found in these products, including:
+Note that non-therapeutic oral nicotine products are distinct from approved therapeutic oral nicotine replacement therapy products (see Section 7.16) and from smokeless tobacco products (see Section 12.2.9).

 Studies of the chemicals in non-therapeutic oral nicotine products have primarily tested nicotine pouches.
 There are numerous independent (non-industry) studies of the chemicals in nicotine pouches, but the biomarkers of exposure to these chemicals have only been studied by the tobacco companies that sell these products.

-18C.4.1 Nicotine and synthetic nicotine
+18C.4.1 Nicotine, synthetic nicotine and nicotine analogues

 18C.4.1.1 Nicotine levels in oral nicotine products